Dynamic stochastic general equilibrium

 Dynamic stochastic general equilibrium modeling (abbreviated as DSGE, or DGE, or sometimes SDGE) is a macroeconomic method which is often employed by monetary and fiscal authorities for policy analysis, explaining historical time-series data, as well as future forecasting purposes.
 DSGE econometric modelling applies general equilibrium theory and microeconomic principles in a tractable manner to postulate economic phenomena, such as economic growth and business cycles, as well as policy effects and market shocks.

 Terminology

 As a practical matter, people often use the term "DSGE models" to refer to a particular class of classically quantitative econometric models of business cycles or economic growth called real business cycle (RBC) models.
 DSGE models were initially proposed in the 1980s by Kydland & Prescott, and Long & Plosser; Charles Plosser described RBC models as a precursor for DSGE modeling.

 As mentioned in the Introduction, DSGE models are the predominant framework of macroeconomic analysis.
-They are multifaceted, and their combination of micro-foundations and optimising economic behaviour of rational agents allows for a comprehensive analysis of macro effects.
+They are multifaceted, and their combination of microfoundations and optimising economic behaviour of rational agents allows for a comprehensive analysis of macro effects.
 As indicated by their name, their defining characteristics are as follows: